-- Sign the affirmation below that the daily checks have been performed for this flock. - Record the daily number of mortalities and culls, temperature, and relative humidity in the table below. - Measure ammonia levels using a tool once a week and record it, starting after four (4) weeks of age (max.
+- Sign the affirmation below that the daily checks have been performed for this flock. - Record the daily number of mortalities and culls, temperature, relative humidity and litter conditions in the table below.
+For litter quality, note if conditions are good, wet or dry. - Measure ammonia levels using a tool once a week and record it, starting after four (4) weeks of age (max.
 25 ppm) in the table below. - Record any abnormalities, deviations and corrective actions.